gigascience/gigablog/docs/restore.md

 ### Manual restoration

-This requires SSH access to the server hosting GigaBlog.
+This requires SSH access to the server hosting GigaBLOG.
 Once logged in, restore a wordpressdb database onto a MySQL server by using its SQL
 file: